TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 - The OS subsystem shall initiate all major robot subsystems during boot including navigation, motor control, and telemetry.
   - This ensures a centralized control system where all critical modules are initialized in a predefined sequence, allowing safe and synchronized operation.

-- It shall manage the communication between the Raspberry Pi and ATMega 2560 using UART for real-time command exchange and feedback handling.
+- It shall manage the communication between the Raspberry Pi and ATMega 2560 using **USB-based serial** for real-time command exchange and feedback handling.
-  - This maintains consistent and low-latency messaging between the high-level processor and the low-level controller, which is essential for responsive behavior.
+  - This provides stable, higher-bandwidth communication and simplifies configuration.

 - The OS shall relay required operational data (position, velocity, heading, battery, cable length, errors) at a minimum rate of 10 Hz, consistent with the navigation requirements.
   - This satisfies the DEVCOM specification for real-time telemetry and ensures continuous feedback for monitoring and analysis.